auth0/Auth0.swift/README.md

 #### Retrieve stored credentials

 Credentials will automatically be renewed (if expired) using the refresh token.
-The scope `offline_access` is required to ensure the refreshtToken is returned.
+The scope `offline_access` is required to ensure the refresh token is returned.

 ```swift
 credentialsManager.credentials { error, credentials in